papyrusglobal/security_audit/CROWDSALE.md

 - Amount of received BTC or ETH.
 - Timestamp of transaction (block of transaction) - using this we can calculate token price properly.

 Since final price of PRP token depends on **BTC/USD and ETH/USD prices**, dedicated server also counts that prices constantly.
-Server does not use any external API to grab BTC/USD and ETH/USD prices.
+Server does not use any external API to grab BTC/USD and ETH/USD prices automatically.
 Papyrus team will update that prices on dedicated server manually once per day.
 This way there is additional data for each received transaction - BTC/USD or ETH/USD price at moment of transaction.

 Each participant of **TGE Round 1** will be **KYC verified** before any tokens are transferred to him/her.
 Participants who are not KYC verified will get their BTC and ETH back instead of PRP tokens.